Master Plan to our Jeep Upgrades

 The Diode was mentioned several times so far, but never a good description or it's purpose.
 "A Diode is a device that allows the flow of electric current in one direction only", that's it.
 Electric Current now flows from the Jeep to the Trailer, but not the other way.
 Sounds great?
 But it may not be the best solution.
 A Diode may loose up to 0.6 volt and this in turn may cause the Trailer Battery to not get fully charged (when connected to a towing vehicle).
 A car battery requires about 13.5 volts to fully charge.
 With the Diode in in the line, only 12.9 volts reach the battery.
 This may cause battery damage due to permanent undercharging.

-The Inverter acts like a battery charger, Bulk Charge Mode when the battery is low and Trickle Charge Mode when the battery is fully charged.
+The Power Center acts like a battery charger, Bulk Charge Mode when the battery is low and Trickle Charge Mode when the battery is fully charged.

-The rear of the Inverter has a lot of wires as well as the 30 Amps 100 volt utility power cable.
-This is a standard connector at many camp sites.<br>The front of the Inverter has two 110 volt breakers and a bunch of 12 volts fuses.
+The front of the Power Converter has two 110 volt breakers and a bunch of 12 volts fuses.
 The 110 volt breakers are for the camp site 30 Amps feed and the fridge.
 The 12 volt fuses are for the lights, fans, heater and whatever else is there.
 Make sure you carry some spare 12 volt fuses in the correct size.
-The size refers to the physical size, the car fuses are likely smaller than the inverter fuses.
+The size refers to the physical size, the car fuses are likely smaller than the Power Converter fuses.

 We got a good deal on a small Solar Panel.
 It generates up to 40 Watts at optimal conditions.
 These 40 Watts are just enough to keep the battery from draining with the Gas/Smoke Detector running and the Fridge running on Propane.